GDP-Master/GDP1-Syllabus/docs/index.md

 Each unit in the class is built around a game prototype that teaches a game programming skill:

-* Unit 1: Player Control
+* Prototype 1: Player Control - a third person driving simulator.
-* Unit 2: Basic Gameplay
+* Prototype 2: Basic Gameplay - a top down game.
-* Unit 3: Sounds & Effects
+* Prototype 3: Sounds & Effects - an infinite side scroller.
-* Unit 4: